-This device does not use GPS but rather radio frequency signals which can track your pet up to 400 feet away.
-That’s a small range so this is for more of a close quarters neighborhood solution.
-You’d bring this out if you are calling for your dog and he/she does run back to greet you.
+This Loc8tor device doesn’t actually use GPS technology.
+It employs radio frequency signals that are effective up to 400 feet away.
+That’s a limited range so this is for a close quarters neighborhood.

 GPS versus Microchipping